Radiologic Technology (RT) Certificate Program

 School of Radiologic Technology Catalog and Academic Calendar

-Download our School of Radiologic Technology Catalog for information on our schedule, curriculum, course descriptions, admission requirements, student benefits/expenses and much more.
-You can also download our Academic Calendar and Semester Schedule.
+Download our School of Radiologic Technology Catalog and our 2016-2017 School of Radiologic Technology Catalog for information on our schedule, curriculum, course descriptions, admission requirements, student benefits/expenses and much more.
+Starting in July 2016, the Program will be transitioning into a 3-Semester per year program rather than a 2-Semester per year program.
+Details are listed in the 2016-2017 Catalog.
+You can also download our 2014 -2015 Academic Calendar, 2015 - 2016 Academic Calendar and Semester Schedule.

 Application for Admission